akamai/AkamaiOPEN-edgegrid-java/README.md

 ## Vision

-The idea behind the tool was to create a Java binding for signing OPEN API requests that is agnostic to the type of HTTP client used.
+The idea behind the tool is to create a Java binding for signing OPEN API requests that is agnostic to the type of HTTP client used.
 The core module is *edgegrid-v1-signer-core*, on top of which a specific binding can be built, e.g., *edgegrid-v1-signer-restassured*.